Veterinarian

 You seem to be an advocate for always vaccinating.
 How often do you recommend for each of the common vaccines and what are your thoughts on Titer tests?

-Asked by Michael almost 8 years ago
+Asked by Michael over 8 years ago

 Great question!
 And one that is often hotly debated even among veterinary specialists.